ajpgarner/delay-buffer-generators/readme.md

 "``print(model)``" outputs a human-readable description of the model's memory and transition structure.

+Finally, `make_delay_chain(process, length)`, takes a  `HMMProcess` "process" and number indicating the maximum delay buffer length.
+It then returns an array, where index `i` indicates the generative dissipation associated with a delay of `i` (index `0` indicates the epsilon-machine dissipation).

 ### `make_delay_chains.py`
 `make_delay_chains.py` calculates the dissipation for the